MohibUllahKhanSherwani/BuildYourOwnGPT/README.md

 ## About

-This is **not** an original implementation but a **learning project** where I followed Andrej Karpathy's tutorial to build a basic transformer model.
+This a **learning project** where I followed Andrej Karpathy's tutorial to build a basic transformer model.

 The core idea comes from the **"Attention Is All You Need"** paper by Google engineers, which introduced the **Transformer architecture**—the foundation of modern models like GPT and ChatGPT.